Ada Wong: Other appearances

 Ada features in several Resident Evil films.
 She appears in the adult animated film Resident Evil: Damnation (2012), in which she poses as a Bioterrorism Security Assessment Alliance agent to infiltrate the Eastern Slav Republic and obtain a sample of the "Las Plagas" parasite used in the country's civil war.
 Ada made her live-action debut in Resident Evil: Retribution (2012), the fifth installment in director Paul W. S. Anderson's Resident Evil film series, as a former agent of Umbrella who teams up with Alice, an original character created specifically for the films, to escape from an underwater Umbrella facility.
 Ada also appears in the mid-credits scene of the live-action reboot film Resident Evil: Welcome to Raccoon City (2021).
 She was originally intended to have a larger role, but director Johannes Roberts believed that there were too many characters in the film.

 Ada is a playable character in several non-canonical Resident Evil games.
 She features in the on-rails light-gun shooter game Resident Evil: The Darkside Chronicles (2009), the "Heroes Mode" of the third-person shooter game Resident Evil: Operation Raccoon City (2012), and the online multiplayer game Resident Evil Re:Verse (2022).
-She is a playable character in the asymmetric multiplayer game Dead by Daylight (2016), the competitive puzzle game Puzzle Fighter (2017), the digital collectible card game Teppen (2019), and the mobile games Puzzles & Survival and State of Survival (both 2023).
-She is an alternate skin in the fighting game Street Fighter V (2016) and adventure game Knives Out (2017).
-She has a non-playable cameo in the browser-based hack and slash game Onimusha Soul (2013), tactical role-playing game Project X Zone 2 (2015), and has been announced as an additional character in Goddess of Victory: Nikke (2022).
+She is a playable character in the asymmetric multiplayer game Dead by Daylight (2016), the competitive puzzle game Puzzle Fighter (2017), the digital collectible card game Teppen (2019), Arena Breakout (2019), and the mobile games Puzzles & Survival and State of Survival (both 2023).
+She is an alternate skin in the fighting game Street Fighter V (2016), adventure game Knives Out (2017), and Wuthering Waves (2024).
+She has a non-playable cameo in the browser-based hack and slash game Onimusha Soul (2013), tactical role-playing game Project X Zone 2 (2015), PUBG Mobile (2018), and has been announced as an additional character in Goddess of Victory: Nikke (2022).

 Ada features in novelizations of the films and games.
 Capcom screenwriters created a series of Resident Evil 2 radio dramas, including one titled Ikiteita Onna Spy Ada (The Female Spy Ada Lives).
 The dramas were broadcast on Radio Osaka in 1999, with Suleputer later releasing the collection on two CDs as Biohazard 2 Drama Album.
 Set after the events of Resident Evil 2, they follow Ada's mission to retrieve Sherry Birkin's pendant with the G-virus sample from Umbrella enforcer HUNK.
 Comic books based on the game series have also been released, and Ada appears in Resident Evil: The Official Comic Magazine.
 She features in Bandai's Resident Evil Deck Building Card Game (2011) and Steamforged Games' Resident Evil 2: The Board Game (2017).
 Other merchandise featuring Ada include action figures, figurines, statues, plushies, and t-shirts.